-Students evaluate the role of private-sector commerce in the international system.
-This seminar focuses on examining internal and external environmental conditions when conducting commerce in a global environment; in particular, students explore the impact of economics, law, politics, and culture on multinational business endeavors.
-Country specific data and internal organizational factors that influence managerial decisions making in multinational organizations are analyzed.
+This seminar evaluates the role of private-sector commerce in the international system.
+It focuses on examining internal and external environmental conditions when conducting commerce in a global environment; in particular, students will explore the impact of economics, law, politics, and culture on multinational business endeavors.
+Country specific data and internal organizational factors that influence managerial decision-making in multinational organizations are addressed as well.